-Organism Engineering Padawan (1 year paid internship)
+Organism Engineering Padawan (1-year paid internship)

 Internships and Co-ops

 Our mission is to make biology easier to engineer.
 Ginkgo is constructing, editing, and redesigning the living world in order to answer the globe’s growing challenges in health, energy, food, materials, and more.
 Our bioengineers make use of an in-house automated foundry for designing and building new organisms.
-Today, our foundry is developing over ten different organisms making different products across multiple industries.
+Today, our foundry is developing over 40 different organisms to make different products across multiple industries.

-- At least one year laboratory experience
+- At least one year of laboratory experience

-- Experience with high-throughput molecular cloning, assay development or protein engineering preferred
+- Experience with high-throughput molecular cloning, assay development, or protein engineering preferred

 We also feel it’s important to point out the obvious here – there’s a serious lack of diversity in our industry and it needs to change.
 Our goal is to help drive that change.
 We hope to continue to build a company whose culture promotes inclusion and embraces how rewarding it is to work with engineers from all walks of life.
 Making biology easier to engineer is a tough nut to crack – we can’t afford to leave any talent untapped.